-6.1 PURPOSE The accessories specified below may be supplied Error!
-Bookmark not defined. for guidance, convenience and decoration.
+6.1 PURPOSE The accessories specified below may be supplied for guidance, convenience and decoration.
 They are outside agencies and may be removed temporarily at any time by the striker.

 6.2 CORNER FLAGS If corner flags are used to mark the corners, their mounting posts must touch the corner but must not intrude or lean into the court.